 Dr Robert Cowan

-- Lecturer in Moral/Political Philosophy (Philosophy)
+- Lecturer (Philosophy)

 Robert Cowan is a Lecturer in Moral Philosophy.
 He was previously Assistant Professor in Philosophy at the University of Warwick.
 He received his PhD in Philosophy from the University of Glasgow, where he also did his undergraduate degree in Economics and Politics.
 His principal research interests lie at the intersection between ethics, epistemology, and the philosophy of mind.
 He is also interested in political philosophy and the philosophy of economics.